COMMON DENTAL & ORAL HEALTH CONCERNS

 Sleep apnea is a condition, affecting millions of Americans, during which breathing is interrupted for an extended period of time – 10 seconds or more in adults – up to 100 times per hour.

 If you are constantly tired during the day, are told you snore and snort in your sleep, or wake up in the middle of the night gasping for breath, you probably have sleep apnea.
-Drs.
-Joe and Dori Columbus are certified sleep dentists, and can show you dental options for dealing with sleep apnea, perhaps in lieu of using a CPAP machine.
+Dr. Joseph Columbus is a certified sleep dentist, and can show you dental options for dealing with sleep apnea, perhaps in lieu of using a CPAP machine.

 Are your teeth not the color you wish they were, stained, gray or yellowish?